Shreyas-Gadagi/Shreyas-Gadagi/README.md

 ###

-<p align="left">I'm an undergraduate researcher and aspiring software developer. </p>
+<p align="left">I'm an undergraduate researcher and an aspiring software developer. </p>

 ###